utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ];
 ```

-### Exporting your custom function
+### Export your custom function

 **Required**.
-Export your custom function so you can add the custom function to your custom rule using `then.function`.
-The custom function name you specify must match the name in the function declaration.
+Export your custom function.
+This enables you to add the custom function's filename to your custom rule using the [`then.function` property](#spectral-rule-properties).
+The custom function name you export must match the name in the function declaration.

 > If your custom function accepts options, Postman recommends adding a [JSON Schema](#json-schema) to your custom function.
 A JSON Schema enables you to define and validate your custom function's options when editing your rule.
 This requires you to export your custom function using the [`createRulesetFunction` Spectral function](#createrulesetfunction).